henspace/text2lesson-docs/docs/learning-trail/one-problem-five-ways.md

 At the moment, we've kept everything fairly simple — we've not looked at adding bullets or images for example.
-To enhance your lessons, take a look at the [Contents](../contents.md) for more advice about getting the most out of _Text2Lesson_.
+To enhance your lessons, take a look at the [Contents](../contents.md) for more advice about getting the most out of _RapidQandA_.